mcp5552/cs416_co2_narrative_vis/README.md

-# cs416_co2_narrative_vis
+# CS416 Narrative Visualization Project: <br> *CO₂ Emissions: How Did We Get Here?*

 An interactive narrative visualization exploring the history of global CO₂ emissions.